crate/cratedb-examples/testing/testcontainers/java/README.rst

   Testcontainer instance honoring the ``CRATEDB_VERSION`` environment variable, suitable for running a test matrix on different versions of CrateDB, shared across multiple test classes.
+- ``TestSqlInitialization``: Demonstrate different ways how Testcontainers can run an init script after the database container is started, but before your code is given a connection to it.

 [1]: Sometimes, it might be useful to define a container that is only started once for several test classes.
 There is no special support for this use case provided by